Skip to content

 Each row is a decision.
 Expand to see the decision record and whether it can be challenged.

-Headcount forecasting capacity-planning skills-gap analysis Is the headcount forecasting performed deterministically based on order book + seasonality + attrition rate + target productivity per cost centre with skills gap analysis against capability inventory?
+Headcount forecasting capacity-planning skills-gap analysis Does the headcount forecast run deterministically from the order book, seasonality, attrition rate and target productivity per cost centre, with a skills-gap analysis against the capability inventory?
 Rules Engine

 Decision Record